cleanlab/cleanlab/README.rst

 Installation
 ------------

 Python 2.7 is supported.
-Python 3.4, 3.5, and 3.6 will be supported soon (some things work already).
+Python 3.4, 3.5, and 3.6 will be supported soon (use at your own risk).

 Stable release: